HectareaGalbis/cl-glfw/docs/input.md

 (get-key window key) => state
 ```

 This function returns the last state reported for the specified key to the specified window.
-The returned state is one of `+press+` or `+release+`.
-The higher-level action `+repeat+` is only reported to the key callback.
+The returned state is one of `GLFW_PRESS` or `GLFW_RELEASE`.
+The higher-level action `GLFW_REPEAT` is only reported to the key callback.

-If the [+sticky-keys+](https://www.glfw.org/docs/latest/input_guide.html#GLFW_STICKY_KEYS) input mode is enabled, this function returns `+press+` the first time you call it for a key that was pressed, even if that key has already been released.
+If the [GLFW_STICKY-KEYS](https://www.glfw.org/docs/latest/input_guide.html#GLFW_STICKY_KEYS) input mode is enabled, this function returns `GLFW_PRESS` the first time you call it for a key that was pressed, even if that key has already been released.

 The key functions deal with physical keys, with [key tokens](https://hectarea1996.github.io/cl-glfw/input.html#keyboard-keys) named after their use on the standard US keyboard layout.
 If you want to input text, use the Unicode character callback instead.